10 Tips for Travel Nurses to Stop Unwanted Phone Calls and Text Messages

 Therefore, the next thing to do is to register your telephone number with the National Do Not Call Registry.
 They’ve made it very quick and easy for you to register both land and mobile numbers.
 They assert that most unsolicited marketing calls should stop within 31 days.

 Technically, companies that engage in telephone marketing are supposed check the DNC Registry periodically and remove numbers from their database that are found on the list.
-However, many companies do not do this.
+However, most companies do not do this.

 5: Politely Request The Travel Nursing Recruiter To Remove Your Number

 Therefore, you should anticipate receiving calls even after you add your number to the DNC registry.
-To make these stop, the first thing you can try is to politely request to be removed from the list.
+To make these stop, the first thing you can try is to politely request the caller to remove you from the list.
 It’s best to be polite because chances are they’re calling you legally, but more importantly, people are more receptive to polite requests.

 6: File A Complaint With the DNC Registry

 Why would you need to collect this information?
 Well, if the company continues to call, then you may want to file a complaint with the DNC Registry.
 It’s quick and easy and the more information you can provide, the better.
 Unfortunately, it’s pretty rare for anything to come of these registered complaints.
-However, if a trend is observed, then it’s possible for fines to be levied against the company.
+However, if a trend is observed, then it’s possible for the DOJ or FTC to levy fines against the company.

 Apparently, it’s also possible to take the company to small claims court over this issue.
 We are not experts on this matter, but you can review this article for more details if you’re interested.